 Bake the avocado at 450 degrees for about 14-17 minutes, until the panko is turning lightly golden.

 While the avocado is baking, grill up that corn.
 Or sauté it.
 I put mine in a grill pan with a little bit of olive oil and let it brown a bit.

-The yogurt sauce is simple; just stir together plain 3/4 C Greek yogurt (I used non-fat), 1/2 t chili powder, 1 T lime juice, and 1 t milk.
+The yogurt sauce is also simple; just stir together plain Greek yogurt (I used non-fat), chili powder, lime juice, and milk.

-And you’re ready to assemble your avocado tacos.
-I used corn tortillas, but you could certainly use flour if you prefer.
-Heat tortillas in the oven or in a frying pan.
+And you're ready to assemble your baked avocado tacos.
+I used corn tortillas, but you can certainly use flour if you prefer.
+Heat tortillas in the oven, microwave, or in a frying pan.
 And then place 2-3 baked avocados on the tortilla.
 Add corn to the top, along with some sliced jalapeño.
 Then drizzle on some Greek yogurt sauce.
-Squeeze a little lime over the top for good measure, if you’d like.
+Squeeze a little lime over the top for good measure, if you'd like.